Qasim Beg

 Qasim Beg, formerly known as Qasim Nisar (قاسم نثار), is an English kickboxer in the Super Lightweight division.

 Personal life

-Beg was born to in Birmingham, England to a British Pakistani family of Mughal descent.
+Beg was born in Birmingham, England to a British Pakistani family of Mughal descent.
 Beg initially studied Karate, however decided he wanted to engage in a more practical sport and took up Kickboxing.
+He has now taken the liberty and he is leaving Neil Kelly to start his own gym named 'Dream Team Combat' which is in the works as of now.

 Within two and a half years Beg went on to win the English National title, two British titles, the European Championship and the Amateur World Championship belt, stating his goal was to compete at a professional world level.

 Amateur career

 Beg took part in his first Amateur full contact bout in May 2005 and went 21-0-1, winning 14 of those by way of stoppage.

 Beg also remained unbeaten in 30 ring light continuous bouts.
 He has won an English Championship, 3 versions of the British title, 3 versions of the European crown and 2 versions of the World title.